Mississippi Labor Laws Guide

 That means there are no restrictions on employers deducting any amounts from their employees' paychecks for the following reasons:

-The federal law also states that employers can make deductions for the above-mentioned reasons only if said deductions don't cause an employee to earn less than federal minimum wage in a certain payroll period.
+The federal law also states that employers can make deductions for the above reasons only if said deductions do not cause an employee to earn less than the federal minimum wage in a certain payroll period.

 Mississippi overtime laws

-According to both federal and Mississippi state law, any number of hours exceeding 40 per week counts as overtime.
-40 hours per week is a regular requirement for full-time employees, e.g. working Monday to Friday, from 9 to 5.
+According to federal and Mississippi state law, any number of hours exceeding 40 per week counts as overtime.
+Employees who work at least 40 hours per week are considered full-time employees.

-The following section will deal with exceptions from overtime, so you can check out if you or your employees are eligible for overtime compensation in Mississippi.
+The following section will deal with exemptions from overtime, so you can check out if you or your employees are eligible for overtime compensation in Mississippi.

-Overtime exceptions and exemptions for White Collar employees in Mississippi
+Overtime exemptions for White Collar employees in Mississippi

-According to the federal overtime rules, which the state of Mississippi abides by, 4 main categories of employees are not protected by the overtime law.
+According to the federal overtime rules, which the state of Mississippi abides by, specific categories of employees are not protected by the overtime law.

 Mississippi overtime restrictions for specific occupations

-When it comes to exemptions to overtime, federal law enforces restrictions on some other, more specific occupations.
+Regarding overtime exemptions, federal law expands its restrictions to some other, more specific occupations.

-The whole list of exceptions to the minimum wage applies to overtime as well, so here are the employees who are exempt from overtime:
+The above-mentioned list of exemptions to the minimum wage applies to overtime as well, so here are some employee categories that are exempt from overtime:

 Mississippi break laws